 This Federal law states that "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
-For information on Waubonsee's Title IX processes and programs, including sexual misconduct reporting and support for pregnant and parenting students, contact the college Title IX coordinators:
+For information on Waubonsee's Title IX processes and programs, including sexual misconduct reporting and support for pregnant and parenting students, visit www.waubonsee. edu/titleix or contact the college Title IX coordinators: